delbusque/Projects/Cubicle/README.md

 # Cubicle application
-was created as an exercise for the JS BACK-END COURSE at the SOFTWARE UNIVERSITY.
+was created as an exercise for my JS BACK-END COURSE at the SOFTWARE UNIVERSITY using basic expressJS...